live-clones/gmsh/src/imgui/README.txt

 selection over, and reading the parameters again at each 'e' keeps that true in both interfaces.

-The four context dialogs are declared once as well, in src/common/GuiDialogs.h and GuiDialogs.cpp, and built by both interfaces: contextPanels.cpp turns the description into Dear ImGui windows, src/fltk/dialogFltk.cpp into the windows contextWindow.cpp used to build by hand.
+The four context dialogs are declared once as well, in src/gui/GuiElementary, GuiPhysical, GuiTransform and GuiMeshContext, and built by both interfaces: contextPanels.cpp turns the description into Dear ImGui windows, src/fltk/dialogFltk.cpp into the windows contextWindow.cpp used to build by hand.